CSE Short Courses are offered at the annual meeting in May. Information about upcoming annual meetings can be found here.

 Who Should Attend: Editors-in-chief, editors, associate editors, and chairs of publications committees, particularly those who are new to their position or who are taking on additional responsibility.

-Objective: To introduce new managing editors and other publication managers to, and to reinforce seasoned publication managers in, efficient and effective methods of managing a journal.
+Objective: To introduce new managing editors and other publication managers to efficient and effective methods of managing a journal.

-Who Should Attend: Managing editors and those in other management positions in the journal publishing industry.
+Who Should Attend: New or early-career managing editors and those in other management positions in the journal publishing industry.

-Who Should Attend: Managing editors and those in management positions in the journal publishing industry.
+Who Should Attend: Managing editors, publication managers, journal staff, editors-in-chief, associate editors, and those in other management positions in the journal publishing industry.

 Short Course on Publication Ethics